Paul Gray (American musician): Aftermath

 The only way I can sum up Paul Gray – is "love".
 Everything he did, he did for everyone around him.
 Whether he knew you or not.
 And that's what he's left behind for us – his absolute love.
 I will miss him with every fiber of my heart.
 As will everybody at this table; and everyone who knew him.
 He was the best of us.
+We'll miss you Paul.
+We'll miss you very much.